 “Something happens when a narrative is supported by music,” King says.
 “It takes both of those things—the narrative and the music—and increases their effect exponentially.
 That’s a kind of artistic partnership that doesn’t really have a parallel.”

-As a composer, King's recent work has been scoring several award-nominated animated short films.
-In addition, he has composed award-winning aural branding for major companies like Xbox, Google, and Geico, and taken part in BMI’s Composing for the Screen workshop.
-As an orchestrator, he helped bring to final fruition the music you hear behind the Columbia Pictures logo, as well as scores for various Disney and Warner Bros. films and Broadway stage productions.
+As a composer, he has scored several short films that have traveled festival circuit and created award-winning aural branding for major companies like Xbox, Google, and Geico.
+In 2018 his composition for a HP short branded film was nominated to be part of the AICP (Association of Independent Commercial Producers) permanent collection at MOMA.
+He also recently completed scoring the short film Abuelo, and is currently scoring the second season of the webseries sitcom Extra/Ordinary, which is in the middle of its festival run.
+He has also taken part in BMI’s Composing for the Screen workshop.
+As an orchestrator, he helped bring to final fruition the music you hear behind the Columbia Pictures logo, as well as scores for various Disney and Warner Bros films, and Broadway stage productions.

 “From the time I was a teenager,” he says, “I knew music was what I needed to do.”
 That need eventually brought him to Berklee College of Music in Boston, where he tapped into his burgeoning interest in film scoring and learned the skills of the orchestrator’s trade, which he took to “like a fish to water.”

 As the years have gone by, King has cast his net of influences ever wider.
 “The more music you’re familiar with,” he says, “the easier it is to find a unique emotional voice for every idea.
 It could come via Stravinsky, or it could come via Tom Waits.
 Because the answer for any given project is always different from the one before, you need as many different wells to draw from as possible.”